-Some children may get a temperature, feel tired, have a headache, aching muscles or reduced appetite for a day or two after having a flu vaccine.
+After vaccination, some children may get a temperature, feel tired, have a headache, have aching muscles or have a reduced appetite for a day or two.
 The nasal spray may cause a runny or blocked nose.
 The injection can leave a sore arm.
 Other reactions are less common.
-The flu vaccine will not cause flu.